 The Garden Hill Fund is a program of the Mountain School Alumni Committee.
 Grants from the Fund support the good work of Mountain School graduates of all ages as they bring to life the mission of the school—to reach beyond the self and focus on the common good—in their own communities and the larger world.

-The Fall grant application due date is October 1, 2020
+The spring grant application due date is March 1, 2022

 A Mission-Based Program: Mountain School graduates may apply for Garden Hill Fund Grants of up to $10,000, or Mini-Grants of up to $2,000 for projects that benefit “the common good” in a range of ways.
 Members of the alumni committee do an initial review of the applications and then pass the selections to students in the current Humanities class who make the ultimate decisions on the grants.
 Thus, the program brings together past and current students as they help to carry forward the intellectual curiosity, celebration of place and commitment to service we associate with The Mountain School.
 Project Criteria: